chriman144/Webscraping_Berliner_Wasserportal/Instruction.md

 >   https://webmasters.stackexchange.com/questions/6205/what-user-agent-should-i-set

 And neither the website we want to scrape nor our used agent (selenium) is named (for the specific website).
 So it should be fine do the next steps.

+__Another Disclaimer: This is not an legal advice.
+I assume no liability for the usage of scraping methods on the named website.__

 ## Preparing & importing necessary liberaries & functions